johanpiquet/jopi-rewrite/__UPDATES.md

 * Added HTTPS support for node.js

 **2025-08-17**
 * Loader is moved to project jopi-loader.
+* Added support of CSS module for Node.js (bunjs don't support currently).